Stomper10/CheXpert/README.md

 weight_decay | 0 | Weight decay of optimizer.

 ## Data Preprocessing
 You **MUST** run the following command before running the model.
 Running the `run_preprocessing.py` file makes the test set ready.
 Since the CheXpert uses a hidden test set for the official evaluation of models, I made the given validation set as the test set to repeat experiments.
-Then, I made the validation set extracted from the training set.
+I also used the given validation set as a validation set.
+(This is cheating in general, but I didn't use validation loss information for model selection.
+This means early stopping ain't used.)

 ```bash
 python3 run_preprocessing.py configuration.json